Into vs. In To

 So… You do turn into a driveway, right?
 I don’t want people to think the driver transformed into my driveway for the story I am writing.

-Since the preposition into can indicate movement toward the “inside” of a place, as well as “in the direction of,” I agree that turning into a driveway is acceptable.
-(Due to the potential for misinterpretation, this is one of those cases where I don’t believe anyone will argue with the use of either into or in to in your sentence.)
+• Since the preposition into can indicate movement toward the “inside” of a place, as well as “in the direction of,” we agree that turning into a driveway is acceptable.
+(Due to the potential for misinterpretation, this is one of those cases where we don’t believe anyone will argue with the use of either into or in to in your sentence.)

 I really did read all the entries before submitting this!
 Since I hate to have my reputation tarnished: